epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/code-refactoring/legacy-logging/java/README.md

 **Refactor logging implementations from older frameworks to SLF4J test**

 *Test Description*
-A developer is trying to refactor a class by utilizing new Date and Time API features
+A developer is trying to refactor a class using SLF4J instead of the older Java logging framework

 *Act*